SatvikPraveen/Stock-Price-Prediction/README.md

 ### stock-price-prediction

-Stock price prediction using historical data from Yahoo Finance, implemented in R with an interactive RShiny dashboard.
+Stock price prediction using historical data from Yahoo Finance, built with R and an interactive RShiny dashboard.